iamvishnusankar/next-sitemap/README.md

 }
 ```

+### Building sitemaps

-## Add next-sitemap as your postbuild script
+Add next-sitemap as your postbuild script

 ```json
 {